The animal in late medieval Britain. In C.Gerrard & A. Gutierrez (eds) The Oxford Handbook of Later Medieval Archaeology in Britain, 102-115.

 The animal bones.
 In A. Rushworth & A. Croom Segedunum Volume 2: The Finds, 217-232.

-Bone artefacts from Medieval and Post-Medieval windmills: changing interpretations.
-In S. Vitezović (ed) Close to the Bone: current studies in bone technologies.
-Belgrade, 128-132.
+Bone artefacts from medieval and post-medieval windmills: changing interpretations.
+In S. Vitezovic Close to the Bone: Current Studies in Bone Technologies, 128-132

 Metrical Data from a Modern Comparative Collection of Dexter Skeletons and the Interpretation of Archaeological Data.
-In M. O’Connell, F. Kelly & J. H. McAdam (eds) Cattle in Ancient and Modern Ireland: Farming Practices, Environment and Economy.
-Newcastle upon Tyne, 51-55.
+In M. O’Connell, F. Kelly & J. McAdam (eds) Cattle in Ancient and Modern Ireland, 51-5.

 Animal Bone.
 In J. Nolan, B. Harbottle & J. Vaughan The Early Medieval cemetery at the Castle, Newcastle upon Tyne.
 Archaeologia Aeliana 5th Series XXXIX: 281.